 It is related to several traditional European instruments:

-the Appalachian dulcimer (United States), which is a direct descendant.
+the Appalachian dulcimer (United States), which is a direct descendant of it.

 Share